-Group decision-making has two linked processes:
+Group decision-making has two linked processes.

-A discussion process may have a facilitator, an agenda, some reports and proposals.
-Members may ask some questions and suggest some changes for each proposal.
+A discussion process may have a facilitator, agenda, some reports and proposals.
+Plus the members may suggest some questions and changes for each proposal.

-A decision process must ask all of the members, "Which proposals have enough support to be winners"?2
+A decision process asks all members which proposals have enough support to be winners.2